aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-the vertical offset from its lower right corner row.
+Gets the vertical offset from its lower right corner row.

 **Returns:**
 int